YoloNomy/YoloNomy.github.io/_codes/meca/Kepler.md

 Here comes the most technical aspect of our discussion.
 Hang on!

-In the most general case, the second Newton law is:
+In the most general case, the second Newton law is

 $$ \vec{F_G} = m \vec{a} $$

-That we can project on the two polar basis vectors:
+That we can project on the two polar basis vectors

 $$ -\frac{GMm}{r^2}\vec{u_r} = a_r\vec{u_r} $$